socrata/datasync/resources/preferences-config.md

  To modify the defaults go to Edit -> Preferences and modify the numbers.

 ### Proxy Configuration

-You can configure DataSync ot use an authenticated or unauthenticated proxy server.
+You can configure DataSync to use an authenticated or unauthenticated proxy server.
 Please note, this option is only available for [Standard replace jobs]({{ site.root }}/guides/setup-standard-job.html) and only if choosing 'via HTTP using Delta-importer-2'.
 At minimum, the following options will need to be set:

   - `Proxy Host`: The fully qualified host name of the proxy server, e.g. https://myProxyServer.com.
   - `Proxy Port`:  The port that the proxy server listens on, e.g. 8080